Albina du Boisrouvray: Personal life

-Du Boisrouvray was married twice, first to Swiss aviator Bruno Bagnoud and second to French film producer Georges Casati, whom she divorced in 1982.
+Du Boisrouvray was married twice, first to Swiss aviator Bruno Bagnoud and second to French production manager and line producer Georges Casati, whom she divorced in 1982.
 She met Bagnoud while living in Valais.
 They were married for four years and had one son together, François-Xavier Bagnoud, born in 1961.

 She lives in Portugal, near Lisbon, part of the year and has homes in Paris, New York and Switzerland.